Print This Post

 Rediscovering an old recipe is like running into a long-lost friend, isn’t it?
 You’re so happy to meet up unexpectedly, and you wonder why you let the friendship lapse.

 It was that way when I ran across this old recipe for a flourless peanut butter cookie.
-Some 20 years ago, back in the early ‘90s when I first heard about it, I made it as a lark, thinking a cookie without flour couldn’t possibly work as well or taste as good as one with.
+Some 30 years ago, back in the early ‘90s when I first heard about it, I made it as a lark, thinking a cookie without flour couldn’t possibly work as well or taste as good as one with.

 Wrong and wrong.
 I recall making them numerous times back then, but of course, there are lots of recipes to try, and so little time, so I kept moving on to the next new thing.

-Yesterday when I ran across this and immediately turned on the oven to make a batch, it struck me that in today’s world, this isn’t just a whimsical recipe, but one that might delight those who can’t eat flour, or those following a gluten-free diet.
-Today, the important factor is what is missing from it.
+So a decade ago when I ran across this recipe from my past, and immediately turned on the oven to make a batch, it struck me that in today’s world, this isn’t just a whimsical recipe, but one that might delight those who can’t eat flour, or those following a gluten-free diet.

 Voila…I present 5-Ingredient Gluten-Free Flourless Peanut Butter Cookies!